+media independent service function (MISF): A function that realizes media independent service.

-media independent handovermedia independent service function (MIllF) pairing: The communication relationship that exists between different MIHF instances when they exchange MIH messages or MIH information.
+media independent service function (MISF) pairing: The communication relationship that exists between different MISF instances when they exchange MIS messages.

-media independent handover function (MIllF) transaction: A combination of an MIH Request message and MIH Response message, MIH Indication, or MIH Response message and any associated MIH Acknowledgement messages.
+media independent service function (MISF) transaction: A combination of an MIS Request message and MIS Response message, MIS Indication, or MIS Response message and any associated MIS Acknowledgement messages.

-media independent handover function (MIllF): A function that realizes MIH services.

-media independent handover point of service (MIH PoS): Network-side MIHF instance that exchanges MIH messages with an MN-based MIHF.
-The same MIH Network Entity includes an MIH PoS for each MIH-enabled mobile node with which it exchanges MIH messages.
-A single MIH PoS can host more than one MIH service.
-The same MIH Network Entity can include multiple MIH Points of Service that can provide different combinations of MIH services to the respective mobile nodes based on subscription or roaming conditions.
-Note that for a network entity comprising multiple interfaces, the notion of MIH PoS is associated with the network entity itself and not with just one of its interfaces.
-For MIH service access authentication, a PoS serves as an authenticator.
+media independent point of service (MIS PoS): Network-side MISF instance that exchanges MIS messages with an MN-based MISF.
+The same MIS Network Entity includes an MIS PoS for each MIS-enabled MN with which it exchanges MIS messages.
+A single MIS PoS can host more than one MIS service.
+The same MIS Network Entity can include multiple MIS Points of Service that can provide different combinations of MIS services to the respective MNs based on subscription or roaming conditions.
+Note that for a network entity comprising multiple interfaces, the notion of MIS PoS is associated with the network entity itself and not with just one of its interfaces.
+For MIS service access authentication, a PoS serves as an authenticator.
 Moreover, when a service access authentication establishes keys for proactive authentication, a PoS provides key distribution service for media specific authenticators.

-media independent handover point of service (MIll PoS): Network-side MIHF instance that exchanges MIH messages with an MN-based MIHF.
-The same MIH Network Entity includes an MIH PoS for each MIH-enabled mobile node with which it exchanges MIH messages.
-A single MIH PoS can host more than one MIH service.
-The same MIH Network Entity can include multiple MIH Points of Service that can provide different combinations of MIH services to the respective mobile nodes based on subscription or roaming conditions.
-Note that for a network entity comprising multiple interfaces, the notion of MIH PoS is associated with the network entity itself and not with just one of its interfaces.

 media specific authentication server: An authentication server used for media specific access authentication.

 media specific authenticator: An authenticator used for a media specific network access authentication.